 English Proficiency Exams

-In some cases, alternatives like the Pearson PTE or Cambridge English exams are accepted.
+In some cases, alternatives like Pearson PTE or Cambridge English exams are accepted, depending on the university and program.
 For example, Solo Arman notes that submitting a TOEFL score was part of the Fulbright application process for studying at Michigan State University.
-Notably, some scholarship programs such as Fulbright arrange and cover these tests for candidates, but you should prepare to take them in advance of applying if your university requires them.
+Some scholarship programs, such as Fulbright, may arrange or cover required testing for nominated candidates, but you should still prepare to take English proficiency exams in advance if your university requires them.

 Master’s Degree Application Process